-- College will follow the directions of NSW Health
+College will follow any directions given by NSW Health.

 Reporting and Consequences

 - If you see something, say something.
-Please call the RA on Duty or the Sub-Dean of Students if you would like to report anything out of the ordinary
+Please call the RA on Duty or the Dean of Students if you would like to report anything out of the ordinary

-- Masks are to be worn at all times when queuing for meals in the Dining Hall.
+- Masks are to be worn at all times when queuing for meals in the Dining Hall and serving your food.
 They may be removed when seated.

 The College community recognises the importance of practicing personal and respiratory hygiene measures to ensure the health, safety and wellbeing of all students.
 Students and staff are to practise good personal hygiene by:

-- Getting tested if they feel unwell in any way, isolating while awaiting test results and informing the Dean of Students, Siobhan Richardson.
+- Getting tested if they feel unwell in any way, isolating while awaiting test results and informing the Dean of Students, Emma Mannering.
 Remain in your room while you have symptoms, even once you have a negative result.
-Arrange with a friend or the Dean of students to bring meals to your room.
+Arrange with a friend or the Dean of Students to bring meals to your room.